 On that note, I look forward to meeting you all at HKG18!

-Dr Kanta Vekaria, Head of High Performance Computing, Linaro
+Dr Kanta Vekaria, Director of High Performance Computing, Linaro